 In past ages, when it came to FERTILITY, REJUVINATION, REBIRTH or the coming of SPRING, most peoples of the world, no matter where they were living, adopted a symbol which they share in common to this day- the EGG.
 The image was obviously so powerful that even when smaller localized cultures or cults were absorbed into larger nations or world religions , the eggs came with them.
 What stands out most in my mind in this regard is the Easter Egg, an ancient fertility symbol used for spring rites, ceremonies and celebrations by the various pre-Christian European communities, which was able to make the cross over perfectly into the new role of representing the resurrection of Jesus.
 On the forested lower slopes of Mt Tsukuba, in the sleepy village of Usui in Tsukuba City, sits a small shrine which also makes use of the egg- not only as a symbol of the coming of spring, but also as an amulet for those who are hoping to conceive a child.

 The shrine, called the Gassuiseki Jinja (月水石神社), has also long been a place to pray for the prevention of or relief from various gynecological ailments.
-Every year, on the 25th day of the first month of the LUNAR CALENDAR ( which fell on February 16th this year-2012), people ( mostly women) come from far and wide ( today I met someone who driven more than 90 minutes from Mito) to give thanks to the shrine for answered prayers with gifts of eggs!
+Every year, on the 25th day of the first month of the LUNAR CALENDAR ( which falls on March 12th this year-2018), people ( mostly women) come from far and wide ( today I met someone who driven more than 90 minutes from Mito) to give thanks to the shrine for answered prayers with gifts of eggs!
 These egg-offerings brought by those who have become pregnant or achieved cures and then taken up by others who are still praying.

 In Japan,certain stones were/are worshipped not only because of their curious shapes ( representing various forces- such as the male and femalel) they might have.
 They also represent the unchangeable, the unageing,- in other word, the immortal.
 At some point ( probably not in the very distant past) this spot was connected with more mainstream Japanese religion by officially having the Shinto deity Iwanaga Hime ( Princess Longstone) enshrined there.